 Proprietary Trading Firm Account Types

-A distinct paradigm is provided by proprietary trading firms (prop firms), in which traders utilize the firm’s money instead of their own.
+A distinct paradigm is provided by proprietary trading firms (prop firms), in which traders utilise the firm's capital rather than their own.
 Usually, these include:

 Assessment/Challenge Accounts